Community Mental Health Teams (CMHT): Transformation in Practice

 Invitation to sponsor

 Talking Therapies National Networking Forums enable providers of Talking Therapy technology and treatments to support healthcare professionals.
-If you would like to sponsor this forum please email Vanessa Pearce or call Vanessa on 01732 897788 to find out about all the engagement and branding opportunities available in the full sponsorship package.
+If you would like to sponsor a forum like this, please email Vanessa Pearce or call Vanessa on 01732 897788 to find out about all the engagement and branding opportunities available.

 Registration and networking opportunity